Daisy Khan: Foundation of Women's Islamic Initiative in Spirituality and Equality

-In an effort to emphasize commonalities among the Abrahamic traditions, Khan created groundbreaking interfaith theatrical productions including Same Difference and Cordoba Bread Fest.
+In an effort to emphasize commonalities among the Abrahamic traditions, Khan created interfaith theatrical productions including Same Difference and Cordoba Bread Fest.

-To prioritize the advancement of Muslim women and the empowerment of youth globally, Khan launched two cutting edge programs to create a platform which maximized the collective impact of these social change agents.
+To prioritize the advancement of Muslim women and the empowerment of youth globally, Khan launched two programs to create a platform which maximized the collective impact of these social change agents.
 In 2004 Khan founded, Muslim Leaders of Tomorrow (MLT) in order to cultivate and empower a global network of young Muslim leaders.
-It is the largest network of young Muslim leaders around the globe.

 In the early 2000s, Khan grew increasingly disturbed by the mistreatment (stonings, honor killings, forced marriages) of Muslim women around the world.
 In 2008, WISE launched the first global Muslim Women's Shura Council to provide religiously-grounded opinions on controversial issues that are relevant to Muslim women.
 Drawing upon its members' expertise in both Islamic jurisprudence and fields such as history, political science, theology and sociology, the Shura Council issued its first statement in 2009 titled "Jihad Against Violence", condemning violent extremism.
 The Global Muslim Women's Shura Council has made statements on domestic violence, violent extremism, female genital mutilation, and adoption.
 The Council's statements were used to train Imams in Afghanistan to champion women's rights and combat the spread of violent extremism.

 In 2006 Khan founded, Women's Islamic Initiative in Spirituality and Equality (WISE).
 WISE operates in order to build a cohesive, global movement of Muslim women, promote women's rights, enable women to make dignified choices, and fully participate in creating just and flourishing societies.

 Publications and activism

 In 2017, Khan published WISE Up, a collaborative report written with the help of 72 contributors.
 WISE Up aims to counter the rise in hateful rhetoric and violent extremism.
-Amidst growing Islamophobia in the United States, Khan published an article in The Guardian titled, "Islamophobia is America's Greatest Enemy".

-Khan also sat down for a panel discussion with the Council on Foreign Relations in June 2011 to discuss "Islam in America".

 In March 2011, Khan spoke against Peter T. King's hearings on the "radicalization" of American Muslims.
 Khan further organized a rally against Peter T. King's hearings titled "I am a Muslim, Too" on March 6, 2011 in Times Square, NYC.

-Khan also wrote a piece in the Huffington Post on civil liberties, titled, "Is the NYPD Really Against Muslims?"

 In 2011, Khan brought together 300 people of all religions for a night of remembrance.
 The event, entitled In Good Faith: Stories of Hope and Resilience, highlighted hundreds of bridgebuilding projects undertaken since September 11, while also paying tribute to the Jewish, Christian, and Muslim families of 9/11 victims.

-In 2009, Khan and her ex-husband proposed building a community center, the Cordoba House at Park51, two blocks from the World Trade Center, which precipitated a national dialogue in the US media about the right to worship and religious freedom.
+In 2009, Khan proposed to build a Muslim Cultural and Community Center, the Cordoba House at Park51, two blocks from the World Trade Center.